 They protected and crowned Joash king and killed Athaliah.
 With Jehoiada’s wise and godly counsel the King restored the temple and temple worship and brought about a revival.
 Sadly, after the High Priest’s death Joash fell into apostasy, even killing Jehoiada’s son.

-Then in chapter 24 we see the king commanding an offering be taken up to support the work of God (v.
-9).
+In chapter 24 we see the king commanding an offering be taken up to support the work of God (2 Chron.
+24.9]).
 Look how the people responded in verses 10-11:

 10 Then all the leaders and all the people rejoiced, brought their contributions, and put them into the chest until all had given.
 11 So it was, at that time, when the chest was brought to the king’s official by the hand of the Levites, and when they saw that there was much money, that the king’s scribe and the high priest’s officer came and emptied the chest, and took it and returned it to its place.
 Thus they did day by day, and gathered money in abundance.

-Notice “all the people rejoiced” that an offering was being taken.
-How do you respond when the offering is taken?
+Notice “all the people rejoiced” that an offering was taken up.
+How do you respond when the offering is taken at your church?
 Do you rejoice in the opportunity to give to the work of God?
 Or do you give because you wonder what people will think or because you think God demands it?
 Do you give at all?
 Paul said: